Live Data Connection from SAC to SAP HANA Cloud with Single-Sign-On

 - This connection type works only in Cloud Foundry environments (non-SAP data centers).
 For Neo environments (SAP data centers), see Live Data Connection to SAP HANA Cloud Using a Direct Connection and SSO.

-You have set up the SAP HANA Info Access Service (InA).
-See this help page for details.
-It was set up correctly by default in my HANA Cloud environment.
-Users need to have read access to SAP HANA Cloud database artifacts that will be used by the InA queries generated, to create and view models and stories in SAP Analytics Cloud.
+Users need to have read access to SAP HANA Cloud database Calculation views that will be used to create and view models and stories in SAP Analytics Cloud.
 Learn how to grant access to an HDI Container’s Schema.

 - You must use OAuth 2.0 for authentication.